SquizAI/EHR/development_plan/01_scheduling_and_booking.md

 ## Implementation Timeline

+*All development scheduled to begin in Q2 2025 with planned completion in Q1 2026.*

-> 💡 **Note**: This timeline reflects our accelerated approach as of April 2025, with Phases 1-2 already completed.
+> 💡 **Note**: This timeline reflects our development plan beginning April 2025.

-### Phase 1 (Completed Q3 2024): Core Scheduling Foundation - 140 Hours
+### Phase 1 (Q2 2025): Core Scheduling Foundation - 140 Hours

 - **Week 1**: Requirements and architecture
   - 25 hours: Technical specifications and database design